OrchardCMS/OrchardDoc/docs/Documentation/Basic-Orchard-Concepts.markdown

 For example, a Product content type can have a text field representing its SKU, a numeric field representing its price, and another numeric field representing its weight.
 Each of these fields probably only makes sense on a product.

+!!! note
-> Note: it would be possible to create a product part with three properties that would be roughly equivalent to this set of fields.
+    It would be possible to create a product part with three properties that would be roughly equivalent to this set of fields.
     This would have the advantage of making it possible to transform any content type into a product.
     Each approach is a valid choice and Orchard allows for both.

 ## Module